nicoddemus/ezored/README.md

 All official dependencies and targets are in ezored [repository](https://github.com/ezored) page.

-Remember that targets and dependencies can be any repository, local or remote (github).
+Remember that targets and dependencies can be any git repository, remote zip file or local folders.

 ## Install